spoo503/100-days-of-python-Learning./README.md

 ###🧠Learning.

 prints statements- print statements are those statements that are used to display the output.

-Variables- variables are used to data in memory location .
+Variables- variables are used to  store data in memory location .

 variables contain letters(a-z)or(A-Z) ,numbers(0-9) and undescores(_).

-Identifiers are case sensitive(ais not equal to A).
+Identifiers are case sensitive(a is not equal to A).

 Extension of python is .py